Tuesday, June 2, 2020

 The best way to learn a new skill is to practice it.
 After you’ve completed each Core Lesson, check out Stories for a chance to apply what you’ve learned in a more holistic way, by listening to and reading stories in the language you’re studying.
 This gives you a chance to identify and use the phrases you’ve learned in a more conversational environment than the simple sentences used in the Core Lessons.

 Rosetta Stone doesn’t depend on Wi-Fi or cellular connectivity to deliver lessons.
-On the go, you can choose from plenty of pre-downloaded lessons within each learning unit — so you still have time to brush up on your skills, even on route to your vacation destination.
+You can choose from plenty of pre-downloaded lessons within each learning unit — so you have time to brush up on your skills wherever you are.